nicohlasnieves/kubernetes-minikube-labs/README.md

 - Linux command-line administration

 ## Screenshots
-See Screenshots for deployment verification and lab outputs.
+See Screenshots section for deployment verification and lab outputs.